Animal Dreams

 The lone wolf

 Wild instinct without pack — all power and no belonging.
 The lone wolf is the most complex version: did it choose solitude or was it exiled?
 The wolf that left the pack and the wolf that was driven out look the same from the outside.
 Inside, one is free and one is grieving.
-The dream asks which one you are — and whether the solitude is a strength or a wound.

 What wild loyalty are you carrying?